rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 ## Exercise 4 - Gather information from Azure Monitor - Metrics, Log Analytics, Service Health, App Insights, and Network Watcher

-As previously mentioned, Azure Monitor operates as a consolidated pipeline for all monitoring data from Azure services.
+As previously mentioned in Exercise 2, Azure Monitor operates as a consolidated pipeline for all monitoring data from Azure services.
 It gives you access to performance metrics and events that describe the operation of the Azure infrastructure and any Azure services you are using.

 Azure Monitor is a monitoring data pipeline for your Azure environment, and offers that data directly into Log Analytics as well as 3rd party tools where you can gain insight into that data and combine it with data from on premises or other cloud resources.